alpha-hack-program/intelligent-cd-iberia/intelligent-cd-docs/gitops-documentation/namespace-resources-best-practices.md

 YAML CLEANING AND SANITIZATION FOR APPLICATION RESOURCES:

 METADATA TO REMOVE WHEN CLEANING YAMLS:
-- namespace: Target namespace (use the namespace specified by user)
+- namespace: The namespace is not needed in the resources metadata section.
 - resourceVersion: Cluster-specific version identifier
 - uid: Unique identifier assigned by Kubernetes
 - creationTimestamp: When the resource was created